You are being redirected to Archer's sister brand Cosmos.

 Today starts with a visit to RCA Studio B, Nashville's oldest surviving recording studio and one of the country's most important studios.
 Between 1957 and 1977, more than 35,000 songs were recorded here.
 Make a special recording and take it home as a memory of your time in Nashville.
 Afterwards leave for Memphis, 'Home of the Blues'.
 First visit Sun Studio, probably the most famous recording studio in the world and where Rock 'n' Roll was first recorded.
 This historic studio launched the careers of Elvis, Johnny Cash, Roy Orbison, Carl Perkins, Jerry Lee Lewis and many more.
 Next visit the STAX Museum of American Soul Music, a celebration of the great Memphis soul music made famous by Otis Redding, Booker T and the MGs, Aretha Franklin and many more.
 Dinner this evening is on Beale Street.
 A vibrant street with neon signs and many music clubs.

 Enjoy a tour of Memphis this morning.
 A local guide will play and sing selections from the city's rich musical heritage, along with generous amounts of comedy and interaction.
 Arrive at Graceland, Elvis Presley's mansion and one of the highlights of the tour.
 See the themed rooms, the trophy building with the enormous collection of gold records and awards, his original business office and the racquetball court that houses a collection of his ornate jumpsuits and capes.
 The tour ends at the Meditation Garden, where Elvis and members of his family have been laid to rest.
 The rest of the day is at leisure.
 Tonight, return to Graceland for the official Candlelight Vigil.
 You may walk through the gate and up the drive to Elvis' grave site and pay your respects to the King and his legacy.
+NOTE: Due to the large anticipated crowds expected at Graceland, you can expect to wait in line for several hours during the candlelight vigil.
+It is likely to be very humid and the night time temperatures will be high.
+Please consider these factors when deciding if you wish to participate.

 A full day to explore Memphis at your leisure.
 Perhaps visit the National Civil Rights Museum, housed at the historic Lorraine Motel where Martin Luther King was assassinated in 1968.
 A charming event to witness is the march of the Peabody Ducks at the Peabody Hotel.
 There are many clubs to check out on Beale Street.